tridento/pygauge/README.md

 # PyGauge
-PyGauge is a Python service (also available as a pre-built exe, see [releases](https://github.com/tridento/pygauge/releases/latest)) and accompanying Arduino sketch to display DiRT Rally telemetry data (currently gear, speed, and rev lights) on the TM1638 LED module.
+PyGauge is a Python service (also available as a pre-built exe, see [releases](https://github.com/tridento/pygauge/releases/latest)) and accompanying Arduino sketch to display DiRT Rally, DiRT Rally 2.0, DiRT 4 telemetry data (currently gear, speed, and rev lights) on the TM1638 LED module.

 ## Prerequisites
 Instructions assume that you have an Arduino connected via USB serial that you can upload sketches to, and that is hooked up to the TM1638 LED module.